 However, things began to change once they arrived at the Mount of Olives.
-Soon, Jesus would experience a series of heartbreaking moments even while gearing Himself up for taking on the sins of the world.
+Soon, Jesus would experience a series of heartbreaking moments even while gearing Himself up for the supreme duty of taking on the sins of the world.

 Jesus in the Garden

 The Mount of Olives is a very beautiful and peaceful place.
-The Garden of Gethsemane is especially lovely, which occupies one corner of the mount.
+The Garden of Gethsemane, which occupies one corner of the mount, is especially lovely.

 The disciples traveled with Jesus to the garden.
-Once they arrived, He asked Peter, James, and John to go into the garden with Him while the others stayed at the entrance gate (Matthew 26:36-27; Mark 14:32-33).
-After a short walk, Jesus instructs the three men to pray that they do not fall into temptation, meaning the temptation of sleep.
+Once they arrived, He asked His closest friends–Peter, James, and John–to go into the garden with Him while the others stayed at the entrance gate (Matthew 26:36-27; Mark 14:32-33).
+After a short walk, Jesus instructed the three men to pray that they do not fall into temptation, meaning the temptation of sleep.

 Jesus is testing the disciples.
 He is attempting to confirm their commitment and trust in Him.
 He knew they were tired, but He wanted them to learn that only divine help would be sufficient for the events ahead.